Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 @resumegenius “Why should we hire you?” is one of the most common interview questions.
 Here are some tips to help you prepare your answer: 1) Demonstrate your knowledge of the company and its needs 2) Showcase your unique skills and qualifications 3) Explain how you can benefit the company 4) Describe how your interests align with the position ?
 Comment “guide” to get more tips and sample answers for this interview question! #interviewtips #jobinterview #interviewquestions ♬ original sound – Resume Genius | Career Tips

-Here are five steps to help you craft a compelling answer:
+Here are five tips to help you answer effectively:

 1. Demonstrate your knowledge of the company and its needs